The Greatest Leaders Lead by Action

 Beyond her mentorship, Kristel is a brilliant marketer with deep expertise and a strategic mindset.
 She’s professional, knowledgeable, and someone you want in your corner.
 Put simply, Kristel was one of THE best bosses I’ve ever had."

-His words reinforced what I have always believed—leadership is about action, trust, and resilience.
+Abhinav's words reinforced what I have always believed in—leadership is about action, trust, and resilience.
 But this is not a belief unique only to me.
 The greatest leaders in history have all shared this philosophy.
-Leadership by action is not only managing people; it's inspiring movements, building nations, and transforming the world through action.
+Leadership by action is not only managing people; it's inspiring movements, and transforming the world around you through action.

 A Lesson from a Former Leader of Mine

-One of my own previous leaders, Karol Kovanen, the CEO of EuroPark Estonia, once told me:
+One of my previous leaders, Karol Kovanen, the CEO of EuroPark Estonia, once told me:

 “Kristel, you are very good at what you are doing.
 You want everyone to be happy and content.
 But it might still end up with one person being unhappy—you.
 Bear in mind that there is never a solution that suits everyone the same way.
 If you can live with that and accept that you cannot keep everyone happy, then all will be fine.”